ml-energy/zeus/README.md

 Zeus automatically optimizes the **energy and time** of training a DNN to a target validation metric by finding the optimal **batch size** and **GPU power limit**.

-Please refer to our [NSDI’23 publication](https://www.usenix.org/conference/nsdi23/presentation/you) for details.
+Please refer to our NSDI’23 [paper](https://www.usenix.org/conference/nsdi23/presentation/you) and [slides](https://www.usenix.org/system/files/nsdi23_slides_chung.pdf) for details.
 Checkout [Overview](https://ml.energy/zeus/overview/) for a summary.

 Zeus is part of [The ML.ENERGY Initiative](https://ml.energy).